|

 ||||||||||||||||||||

 I first heard about the Singer 30 model in March 2001.
-My friend Graham Cresswell of Nottingham Sewing Machines, asked if I knew anything about the model.
-This sparked my interest as I had never seen one and knew nothing about these rare little gems.
-It turned out that they had been made for a very short time around the First World War.
-They were made to compete with the famous Willcox & Gibbs chain stitch machines.
+A friend asked if I knew anything about the model.
+Unusually he was an expert, growing up in the sewing trade like me, so when he knew nothing about the machine I knew it was something very special indeed.
+The search was on.
+This sparked my interest as I had never seen one of these rare little gems.
+It turned out that they had been made for a very short time just before the First World War.
+They were probably made to compete with the famous Willcox & Gibbs chain stitch machines.
 Besides this, I could find out very little information and no pictures of the machine came to light.
 I was intrigued.
+The quest was on.

-Later at the ISMACS convention, in Winchester, there was a lovely machine on the sales table, looking sad, rusty and neglected, but what a beauty.
+Later at the ISMACS (International Sewing Machine Collectors Society) convention, in Winchester, there was a lovely machine on the sales table, looking sad, rusty and neglected, but what a beauty.
 I immediately fell for it and found out it was Graham who was selling it.
 It now made sense why he had asked about the model.
-I came home with my first Singer 30.
-Made in Kilbowie for a very short period around the Great War.
-I have only ever come across three Singer 30's and all were made in the year 1913.
+After some fierce bidding among other collectors I came home with my first Singer 30.
+Made only in Kilbowie for a very short period around the Great War the Singer 30 is a stunning piece of engineering.
+All these years later I have still only ever come across three Singer 30's and all were made in the year 1913.
 Also all had a serial number starting with F367****.
-One can guess that only a handful were made.
-They are so rare that until more information arises we may assume that they were only manufactured in that year.
-A prototype for sure.
+One can guess that only a small production run were made and later investigation showed production figures of only 15,500 were ever produced between July 1912 and June 1913.
+They are so rare that until more information arises we may assume that they were only manufactured in that year, though recent information shows Singers had the Singer 30 in design as early as 1910.
+The main production year where 10,000 were produced was the first six months of 1913.
 It maybe obvious why the machine was made, to compete with the best selling chain-stitch of all time the Willcox & Gibbs.
-However we know that Singer made the super Model 24 chainstitch which sold to children and adult alike.
+However we know that Singer made the super Model 24 chainstitch which sold to children and adults alike.
+All Singer model 30's are hand operated but have the extra grooved flywheel so that bench operation via a treadle was possible.
+I bet somewhere in the world is a Singer 30 on a treadle.

 |